#CRAN packages

 geom_text_repel(data=filter(meta, MEDIAN_CV_COVERAGE > cv_cutoff_label |

-paired_mapped/QC_pass*100 < align_cutoff_label),
+/QC_pass*100 < align_cutoff_label),

-aes(label=libID), show.legend = FALSE, max.overlaps = Inf,
+paired_mappedaes(label=libID), show.legend = FALSE, max.overlaps = Inf,

 box.padding = 1) +